PotzarellaMozarella/Website-Style-Guide/README.md

 # Website Style Guide:

 Welcome to the Website Style Guide project!
-In this project, I have developed a comprehensive style guide and design system for a fictional website named "."
+In this project, I have developed a comprehensive style guide and design system for a fictional website.
 A design system is a valuable tool used to organize and maintain the visual elements and components of a website, ensuring a consistent and cohesive user experience.

 You can check it out on this link: [Style Guide project](https://websitestyling-lp.vercel.app/)